Nikvetwow/Data-Engineer-Projects/README.md

 # Data-Engineer-Projects
-Starting to study and practive for Data Engineer as well.
+Starting to study and practice for Data Engineer as well.